cortexproject/cortex/docs/arguments.md

 - `-querier.split-queries-by-day`

-   If set to true, will case the query frontend to split multi-day queries into multiple single-day queries and execute them in parallel.
+   If set to true, will cause the query frontend to split multi-day queries into multiple single-day queries and execute them in parallel.

 - `-querier.cache-results`